michael-steinert/project-work/README.md

 # Project Work

-* The Goal of this Project Work is to achieve the academic Degree Master of Science in Computer Science.*

 * The Goal of the Application is to provide a Platform for People to work collaboratively on shared Ideas.

 * The Application is based on a Microservice Architecture and the Zoom Interface to enable Users to work well together.